Advice Service Manager - Paddock Wood Community Advice Centre

-We have an exciting 18hr/week opportunity to join our community-minded team as our Advice Services Manager and take responsibility for overseeing the quality delivery of advice services on a day to day basis.
+We have an exciting part-time opportunity for an individual with strong working knowledge of the UK benefits system to join our community-minded team as our Advice Service Manager and take responsibility for overseeing the quality delivery of diagnostic and generalist/specialist advice services on a day to day basis.

 We hold the Advice Quality Standard, a national quality mark for organisations providing free, independent advice to members of the public.